KettlePay App

 One interaction grammar

-Every money flow shares one grammar: the same keypad, the same confirm, the same success screen — send, receive, withdraw, all the same shape.
+Confidence like that is built by repetition.
+Every money flow shares one grammar: the same keypad, the same confirm, the same success screen.
+Send, receive, withdraw, all the same shape.
 Action screens drop the tab bar so the mode is unmistakable.
 Send to someone new and it asks, once and reversibly, whether to save them; nothing is filed away silently.
 And numbers are sized so a seven-figure balance never overflows.

 Send